gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 ## ESCAPE Benchmarking

-This section describes performance benchmarking of the Intel ESCAPE GAPS Security Engine partitioned into separate security enclaves by the CLOSURE tool.
-It also investigates the fundamental throughput capability of Shared Memory to communicate among applications.
+This section describes performance benchmarking of the Intel ESCAPE GAPS Security Engine and investigates the fundamental throughput capability of Shared Memory to communicate among applications.
 It uses a benchmarking tool to collect throughput for different: a) types of memory, b) copy sizes, c) copy functions, and d) number of parallel threads.
 These results are then collated by a plotting script to generate performance plots.

 ### ESCAPE GAPS Security Engine